GameFoundry/bsf/Documentation/Manuals/User/bsl.md

 ~~~~~~~~~~~~~~

 # Global options
-BSL supports a few global options that control all techniques and mixins in a shader file.
-These options are specified in a **options** block, which must be defined at the top most level along with **technique** or **mixin** blocks.
+BSL supports a few global options that control all shaders and mixins in a shader file.
+These options are specified in a **options** block, which must be defined at the top most level along with **shader** or **mixin** blocks.

 ~~~~~~~~~~~~~~
 options